-The decisions your agent makes for you should be consistent with your known wishes.
+The decisions your agent makes for you should be consistent with your wishes.
 If you have not made your wishes known, your agent should act and choose decisions that are in your best interests.

 Given this burden of responsibility, the person you choose as your agent should be someone you trust to carry out your wishes.
-It is very important that you are able to discuss your wishes in detail with this person and describe to him or her what you consider as an acceptable quality of life.
+It is very important that you are able to discuss your wishes in detail with this person and describe to him or her what you consider an acceptable quality of life.

 Most importantly, your chosen agent should be comfortable in the role that you have thrust upon him or her.
 He or she must also be able to do this even under difficult circumstances.